Audible offers free beginners' workout programs to subscribers

-Audible has launched a trio of free audio fitness programs for subscribers, but there's a time limit on the offer.
+Audible has launched a trio of free audio fitness programs for its US subscribers, but there's a time limit on the offer.

 Subscribers only have until Sept.
 5 to try out the programs, which Amazon-owned Audible created with audio fitness app Aaptiv.